brandongregoryscott/arthistory/README.md

 ## How it works

-Artist data is synced and pushed everyday to the [spotify-data](https://github.com/brandongregoryscott/spotify-data) repo.
-To easily query the data over time, a SQLite database is built by iterating through the git history and pushed up to S3, which is pulled down and bundled with the API server.
+Artist data is synced and pushed to a SQLite database stored on S3 with scripts from the [spotify-data-scripts](https://github.com/brandongregoryscott/spotify-data-scripts) repo.
+This database is pulled down and bundled with the API server on build.

-Not every artist on Spotify is tracked, but new artists can be requested through the web UI or by opening up a pull request to the [spotify-data](https://github.com/brandongregoryscott/spotify-data) repo.
+Not every artist on Spotify is tracked, but new artists can be requested through the web UI.

 ## Development

 ### Database

-The API requires at least a partial SQLite database to query.
-See the [spotify-data](https://github.com/brandongregoryscott/spotify-data/tree/main?tab=readme-ov-file#building-a-sqlite-database) repo for instructions on how to build a SQLite database to use.
+The API requires a SQLite database to query.
+A small sample database is included in the repo: [`_spotify-data.db`](./_spotify-data.db).

 ### Spotify API keys

-The search endpoint in the API hits the Spotify API, so you'll need API keys to search for artists.
+The `/v1/artists` and `/v1/artists/search` endpoints in the API hit the Spotify API, so you'll need API keys to run them.
 See the [Spotify API](https://developer.spotify.com/documentation/web-api/tutorials/getting-started) documentation on signing up for developer access.

 ### Setup